 The women divers usually work in groups.
 During breaks and at the end of the day, they retire to their bulteok.
 Although the word means ‘bonfire’ in Korean, a bulteok serves as much more than that.
-It is a term which signifies an open-air dressing room.
+It is a term that signifies an open-air dressing room.
 It also serves as a place where the women meet to exchange information, opinions and foster the diving profession.

 Diving is still an excellent source of income, and as a consequence, the women divers enjoy more freedom, independence and self-respect than other Korean women.

 There is a special ranking among the women divers.
-Group A are the most able divers.
+Group A are the ablest divers.
 Groups B and C are divided based on experience, character and capability.
 The groups determine who dives from shore, from boats (to 15 meters) and those who specialize in deep diving (more than 20 meters).

 As the women gather around the bonfire, their seating position in the bulteok reflects their position within their group.
 When a diver is upgraded, her seating position is changed.

 Although the working environment of the women divers has not changed appreciably over time, the bulteok has changed.
 Along with improved diving gear, they have updated their dressing rooms to permanent structures with modern heating.
 However, the hierarchy of the bulteok is still in practice.

 When a diver loses her life, the women stop diving for a while.
 If they find the body, they have a funeral, but if they fail to find the body, a shaman is invited to soothe the soul of the body and send it to heaven.
 The shaman also performs an exorcism to prevent evil spirits from causing further disasters.